Digitex Token Market Cap Reaches $5.92 Million (DGTX)

-Digitex Token (DGTX) traded flat against the US dollar during the 24 hour period ending at 10:00 AM E.T. on March 15th.
-One Digitex Token coin can now be bought for about $0.0064 or 0.00000012 BTC on cryptocurrency exchanges.
-During the last week, Digitex Token has traded flat against the US dollar.
-Digitex Token has a market cap of $5.92 million and $5.13 million worth of Digitex Token was traded on exchanges in the last 24 hours.
+Digitex Token (DGTX) traded flat against the dollar during the 1 day period ending at 19:00 PM Eastern on March 20th.
+Digitex Token has a total market cap of $5.92 million and $5.13 million worth of Digitex Token was traded on exchanges in the last day.
+One Digitex Token coin can now be bought for $0.0064 or 0.00000012 BTC on popular cryptocurrency exchanges.
+In the last seven days, Digitex Token has traded flat against the dollar.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.